SysCAD Marshal

 3. Please see Project Settings for a description of the available fields.

-4. Modifications to IO tag list can be made directly through MS Access or Excel.
-When adjustment to the IO table is complete, save (if necessary) and reload it into SysCAD Marshal.
+4. Modifications to Marshal IO tag list must be made directly in the tag list file, there is no user interface in SysCAD or SysCAD Marshal to manage the tag list.
+When adjustment to the IO table is complete, reload it into SysCAD Marshal.
 Note that the SysCAD project need not be closed and reloaded for this process.

 SysCAD Marshal file (.scm)

-A text file "xxxx.scm", the marshal configuration file, must exist in the same folder as the IO tag list (slots) file xxx.mdb (eg: ScdDrvr.mdb).
+A text file "xxxx.scm", the marshal configuration file, must exist in the same folder as the IO tag list (slots) file.
+Based on the extension of the file supplied, the format may be SQLite, MS Excel of csv text file.
 The scm file is the same format as a windows INI file.
 Any line starting with a ';' is a comment and is ignored.

-For Example: See below when editing a .scm file in a text editor (eg Notepad).
+For Example: See below when editing a .scm file in a text editor (e.g. Notepad++).
 This example has two OPC Servers "WinCC" and "RunSigs".
+The ProgID entry is used to specify the registered OPC Server name.

 [Databases]